turingschool/front-end-curriculum/projects/module-1/intention-timer-group.md

 To earn a given score, an application must meet the requirements listed in that score explanation and all scores lower.

 ### Professionalism
 * **4:**
-  - Team uses a PR template
+  - Team uses a PR template for every pull request
   - Team habitually conducts thorough code reviews in the GitHub GUI to document the progress of the application
   - Team has sought out code reviews from one or more mentors
-  - README is well formatted and descriptive with screenshots or gifs of the application in action.
 * **3:**
   - Commits are atomic and frequent, effectively documenting the evolution/progression of the application
-  - Commit messages are consistent, descriptive, and concise
+  - Commit messages are consistent, descriptive, and concise and begin with a verb and capital letter
   - Team uses PRs to screen/verify code before adding it to the main branch
   - There is no more than a 10% disparity in project contributions between teammates
-  - README is well formatted and gives good context about the project, including links to both contributors' GitHub profiles, and to the deployed GitHub Pages site
+  - README is well formatted and gives good context about the project, including links to both contributors’ GitHub profiles, and to the deployed GitHub Pages site
 * **2:**
   - Commits are large and do not effectively communicate the progression of the application
   - Team uses PRs but do not review code before merging into the main branch
-  - All teammates can speak to the purpose and functionality of any/every line of code
   - There is a 20% disparity in project contributions between teammates
   - README is brief and does not provide context for the project
 * **1:**
-  - Teammates do not understand the purpose and functionality of every line of code
   - Some commits are pushed directly to the main branch
   - PRs are used inconsistently
   - There is a 50% disparity in project contributions between teammates
-  - There is no README, or README is insufficient
+  - There is no README, or the “boilerplate” README is left in the project.

 ### Comp Recreation

 * **4:**
-  - Additional elements and animations  have been added that match the visuals established in the comps.
+  - Additional elements and animations have been added that match the visuals established in the comps, and/or design is responsive across small, medium and large breakpoints.
 * **3:**
-  - Application implements **all** major comp details accurately and correctly on desktop (colors, fonts, icons, spacing, alignment,  etc).
+  - Application implements all major comp details accurately and correctly on desktop (colors, fonts, icons, spacing, alignment, etc).
   - If additional elements were added, they generally match the visuals established in the comps, but may be slightly awkward.
   - Careful attention was given to the little details like spacing, alignment, and hover states.
 * **2:**
-  - Application implements most major comp details accurately and correctly on desktop (colors, fonts, icons, spacing, alignment,  etc.).
+  - Application implements most major comp details accurately and correctly (colors, fonts, icons, spacing, alignment, etc.).
 * **1:**
-  - Crafts markup according to the [Turing CSS style guide](https://github.com/turingschool-examples/css)
+  - Application has a significant mismatch when compared to the provided comp.

 ### HTML && CSS - Style and Implementation
 * **4:**
-  * Application adds to the requirements of the Proficient category by using [BEM](http://getbem.com/), [SMACCS](http://smacss.com/), or another set of naming conventions for classes
+  - Developers use [BEM](http://getbem.com/), [SMACCS](http://smacss.com/), or another set of naming conventions for classes.
-  * Application fully implements HTML that is accessible for folks with visual disabilities.
-Reference [this lesson plan](http://frontend.turing.io/lessons/floating/aria-accessibility.html).
+  - Application fully implements HTML that is accessible for individuals with visual disabilities.
+Note: This will be checked using Chrome DevTools [Lighthouse](https://developers.google.com/web/tools/lighthouse) audit tool, and a score of 100% is required.
 * **3:**
-  * Application utilizes good naming conventions for HTML classes and IDs
+  - Application utilizes consistant naming for HTML classes and IDs, and follows suggested conventions.
+Example: classes should be named using kabab-case, ids should be used sparingly.
-  * CSS is DRY, utilizing existing classes/rules to cut down on repetitive styles
+  - CSS is DRY, utilizing existing classes/rules to cut down on repetitive styles.
+There is evidence of reused styles in the application.
 * **2:**
-  * Application adds to the above with HTML that incorporates semantic HTML elements whenever possible
-  * Application has a simple, clean HTML structure
+  - Application uses an appropriate amount of [HTML semantic elements](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Document_and_website_structure).
+Semantic elements like `<button>`, `<li>`, etc. are used instead of `<div>`.
+If `<div>` elements are used, they are only for styling purposes.
-  * Application utilizes organizational conventions for the whole CSS stylesheet
+  - Application utilizes organizational conventions for the whole CSS stylesheet.
+This may look like - grouping native elements, typography styles, layout styles, etc. together.
 * **1:**
-  * Crafts CSS according to the [Turing CSS style guide](https://github.com/turingschool-examples/css)
+  - Crafts CSS according to the [Turing CSS style guide](https://github.com/turingschool-examples/css)
-  * Crafts markup according to the [Turing HTML style guide](https://github.com/turingschool-examples/html)
+  - Crafts markup according to the [Turing HTML style guide](https://github.com/turingschool-examples/html)

 ### JavaScript - Style and Implementation

 * **4:**
+  * All functions strictly adhere to the Single Responsibility Principle (SRP)
+  * There are no nested if/else statements
   * Functions and code are well-refactored and show developer empathy
   * There are no global variables aside from query selectors, `pastActivities` and `currentActivity`.
-  * Uses logical operators instead of if/else statements wherever applicable
-  * There are no nested if/else statements
 * **3:**
+  * Application uses the Data Model exclusively to track changes to the ideas, and display of ideas happens after the Data Model has been updated
+  * There are no nested for loops
+  * Functions are DRY and observe SRP - and most are around 10 lines of code or less
+  * There are no global variables aside from query selectors and an array for your idea
-  * Application uses event delegation correctly on dynamic elements
+  * Uses event delegation correctly on dynamic elements for deleting, and starring an idea
-  * Functions are [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) with a focus on [SRP](http://knnthvu.weebly.com/srp-and-dry.html).
-No function is more than 10 lines (this does not include functions that insert html).
-Remember that you shouldn't sacrifice the legibility of your code to shorten the number of lines.
-  * Application demonstrates full separation of data-model and presentational logic (there is no DOM logic in the `Activity` class)
-  * Application makes use of arguments and parameters to make functions more dynamic/reusable
-  * Application correctly uses `localStorage` to persist data
+  * Uses parameters and arguments to craft short and reusable functions.
+There are no parameters or arguments in functions that are unused.
 * **2:**
-  * There are no extraneous or unnecessary parameters in functions
-  * Application uses function declarations over anonymous functions in event listeners
-  * Application uses appropriate number of if/else statements to handle multiple paths of logic/error handling
-  * Application fails to fully separate data-model and presentational logic (DOM) - example: there is DOM logic in the `Activity` class
+  * Data model is built to the specifications detailed in the spec sheet and is fully separated from the DOM.
+Example: There should not be any DOM manipulation in class files. - example: there is no DOM logic in the `Activity` class.
+  * All console logs, debuggers and comments are removed from code before submitting.
 * **1:**
   * Crafts JS according to the [Turing JS style guide](https://github.com/turingschool-examples/javascript/tree/master/es5)